Anchored Bayesian Gaussian Mixture Models: Introduction

-Under an exchangeable prior, the labels of the components are arbitrary a priori.
-An exchangeable prior with density $\pi$ will satisfy $\pi(\vv{\gamma}, \vv{\eta}) = \pi(\rho_q(\vv{\gamma},\vv{\eta})),$ $q=1,\ldots,k!$, where $q$ indexes all possible permutations of the integers $1,\ldots,k$ and $\rho_q(\cdot)$ relabels its argument according to the $q$th permutation.
-When an exchangeable prior is used, the posterior distribution is also exchangeable, and inference on the component parameters becomes difficult because the exchangeable posterior is symmetric with respect to the $k!$ labelings of the components.
-This symmetry typically produces $k!$ symmetric modes in the posterior distribution.
+The posterior density is symmetric with respect to the $k!$ labelings of the components, often producing $k!$ modal regions in the parameter space.
 The marginal distributions of the component-specific parameters are identical.
 When Markov Chain Monte Carlo methods are used to sample from the posterior distribution of $(\vv{\gamma},\vv{\eta})$, a well-mixed chain will jump from one possible labeling to another, a phenomenon referred to as ``label-switching.''

-When label-switching occurs, ergodic averages cannot be used for inference on the component-specific features.
-Much work has been devoted to either preventing or reversing this label-switching by placing prior constraints on the parameter space or by post-processing posterior samples in a way that allows only one possible labeling of the mixture components.
+The posterior symmetry and accompanying label-switching in no way hinders the model's predictive performance, nor does it preclude meaningful inference on objects that do not depend on the component labels.
+When label-switching occurs, however, ergodic averages cannot be used for inference on the component-specific features, making it impossible to use labeled parameters to learn about distinctions among the mixture components.
+Much work has been devoted to either preventing or reversing label-switching by placing prior constraints on the parameter space or by post-processing posterior samples in a way that allows only one possible labeling of the mixture components.
 These approaches, particularly the post-processing approach, are popular in practice.

-Prior identifiability constraints create a non-exchangeable prior by requiring $\vv{\gamma}$ to lie in some sub-region of the parameter space that is compatible with only one possible labeling.
-For example, one could require that $\theta_1 < \ldots < \theta_k$ with probability $1$.
-The result is a prior distribution on $\vv{\gamma}$ that is not exchangeable.
+Prior identifiability constraints create a non-exchangeable prior by requiring $(\vv{\gamma},\vv{\eta})$ to lie in some sub-region of the parameter space that is compatible with only one possible labeling.
+For example, one could require that $\eta_1 < \ldots < \eta_k$ with probability $1$, or establish similar ordering constraints among the component feature parameters.
 The limitations of these approaches are addressed in detail by, among others, \cite{celeux} and \cite{jasra2005}.
-They are often considered too informative in their strict restrictions of the parameter space and may not effectively isolate a single modal region of the posterior distribution.
+They are often considered too informative in their strict restrictions of the parameter space and may not effectively isolate a single modal region of the posterior density.
 It is not always obvious, a priori, what choice of constraint is appropriate for a problem.